Sunrise to Sunset.

-Ahjumawi Lava Springs SP
+Ahjumawi Lava Springs State Park

 Ahjumawi is a place of exceptional, even primeval, beauty.
 Brilliant aqua bays and tree studded islets only a few yards long dot the shoreline of Ja-She Creek, Crystal Springs, and Horr Pond.
 Over two thirds of the area is covered by recent (three to five thousand years) lava flows including vast areas of jagged black basalt.